kossiitkgp/docs/community/governance.md

   * **Advisors**: People who have been an Executive member in the past and are still on the campus.
   * **Alumni**: People who have graduated but were Executives when on campus.

-Permanent membership of KOSS mandates serving one year as an Executive (either as Head or Member).
+Permanent membership of KOSS mandates serving one year as an Executive.
+But if advisors mutually agree that any particular human shouldn't be advisor due to several reasons like fundamentals, or their contribution as Executive then they can remove that particular human.

 ## The Story